andberry/berry-11ty/README.md

 # Berry's Eleventy (11ty) playground

-Building multi-sections landing pages (aka one page websites) with 11ty.
+Eleventy (11ty) setup for multilingual component-based flexible pages (aka One Page Websites with i18n)

 Includes frontend toolchain setup implemented with Gulp: SCSS compilation (with BEM and ITCSS naming convention and structure), and JavaScript ES6+ transpilation and bundling with Babel and rullup.js.